BenedictOuma/BenedictOuma/README.md

 When I’m not building data models or dashboards, I enjoy:
 - Writing intellectually reflective essays (mostly unpublished... for now)
 - Exploring leadership, ethics, and the intersection of society & technology
-- 🎙Engaging in conversations around responsible innovation
+- Engaging in conversations around responsible innovation

 ---